Willamette Valley, Oregon

 Riesling, which although a Period II grape, developed flavors early and could be picked slightly underripe.

-When Lett, at the tender age of 25, returned to the United States in the fall of 1964, he gathered grape cuttings
+When Lett, at the tender age of 25, returned to the United States in the fall of 1964, he gathered 3,000 mostly certified grape cuttings

 from University of California Davis and other sources.
 Armed with several thousand cuttings, Lett traveled to

-the Willamette Valley and started a nursery in Corvallis in February of 1965 where he planted several cool-
+the Willamette Valley and started a nursery just outside Corvallis in February of 1965 where he planted several cool-

 climate Period I grape varieties including Chardonnay, Pinot Gris, Pinot Meunier, and Pinot Noir ( Wädenswil -